3.3.2 Family Group Conference

 - Allocate a FGC Co-ordinator, within the same 5 working day timeframe;

-- Collate the evaluation forms (family/child/social worker) to ensure there is a consistently high standard of practice within the FGC Service and send copies to the Manager, Policy and Practice Development Team;
+- Collate the evaluation forms (family/child/social worker) to ensure there is a consistently high standard of practice within the FGC Service;

 - Consider the responses to the evaluation forms and take any action necessary to improve the Service;